How to lower high cortisol levels naturally?

 On the other hand, excess consumption of alcohol, caffeine, sugar, simple carbs, cakes, sweets, and soda may boost cortisol secretion![20]

-Even strenuous exercise can substantially increase cortisol levels.
 On the contrary, low to moderate exercise is good for reducing cortisol.
-Furthermore, moderate exercise promotes a good night’s sleep which also, is crucial for low cortisol levels.
+Furthermore, moderate exercise promotes a good night’s sleep, which is also crucial for low cortisol levels.

-Supplements which may lower cortisol
+Certain supplements may lower cortisol

 First, ginseng supplementation seems beneficial for having normal cortisol levels.
 Ginseng can regulate cortisol secretion, helping people with depression and post-traumatic stress disorder.[21]

 Last, but not least, according to many studies, the consumption of ashwagandha extract can substantially reduce cortisol levels.
 This herb can relieve stress and anxiety, improving the quality of life!
-A daily dosage of 250 mg is more than enough in most cases.[24,25]
+A daily dosage of 250 mg is more than enough in most cases.[27,28]

 You can find these extracts on iHerb.